ravenakin/Llama2/README.md

 <h2>Model Description</h2>
 <p>“Luna AI Llama2 Uncensored” is a Llama2 based Chat model <br />fine-tuned on over 40,000 long form chat discussions <br />
-  This model was fine-tuned by Tap, the creator of Luna AI. <br /> The result is an enhanced Llama2 7b model that rivals ChatGPT in performance <br />across a variety of tasks.</p>
+  This model was fine-tuned by Tap, the creator of Luna AI. <br />

 <h2>Model Training</h2>
 <p>The fine-tuning process was performed on an 8x a100 80GB machine.